endowdly/DotFiles/README.md

 These should evaluate to a full path that is a valid path location (but does not have to exist).
 Environmental and automatic variables, and variables defined in the `PathVariable` section, are handy here.

-When compressing dotfiles using `backup.cmd` or running `.\dots.ps1 backup`, files in this list that do not exist are _skipped_ and not loaded or saved.
+When compressing dotfiles using `pushToArchive.cmd` or running `.\dots.ps1 push`, files in this list that do not exist are _skipped_ and not loaded or saved.
-Afterwards, when expanding dotfiles using `update.cmd`, `restore.cmd` or running `.\dots.ps1 update [-force]`, files in this list are ignored.
+Afterwards, when expanding dotfiles using `pullFromArchive.cmd` or running `.\dots.ps1 pull [-force]`, files in this list are ignored.
-Only files saved in the `dots.xml` will be pushed.
+Only files saved in the `dots.xml` will be pulled.

 #### Example